-- Support their child in adhering to the expectations of Our Golden Rules and our Behaviour and Emotional Regulation Policy. - Inform the school of any changes in circumstances that may affect their child's behaviour. - Discuss any behavioural concerns with the class teacher promptly.
+- Support their child in adhering to the expectations of Our Code. - Inform the school of any changes in circumstances that may affect their child's behaviour. - Discuss any behavioural concerns with the class teacher promptly.

 Appendices

 - 1. Behaviour Threshold.

 - 2. Consequence Poster.

 - 3. Emotion Coaching Steps.

 - 4. Flipping Your Lid Poster.